 - Physio & Rehabilitation – This is overseen by our physiotherapist Sarah Bebbington and Miss Daniels.
 This allows injured athletes a quick and personal recovery process.

 - Lower school – S&C is becoming an increasingly important part of the lower school ‘PE and Games’ programme, coordinated by the Assistant Director of Sport for Lower School.
 It is a unique and fun experience which drives fundamental movement skills and physical literacy for the pupils.

 Sessions are performed both in and outside of a gym setting.
-However, the main setting for S&C is the newly constructed Athletic Development Centre.
+However, the main setting for Strength and Conditioning is the newly constructed Athletic Development Centre.
 This is a state of the art facility which provides all the tools for young athletes to maximise their physical potential.

 We also possess a more traditional, Fitness Suite which is open to students at set times of the day.
 It is equipped with a mixture of weight stacked machines, cable pulleys and cardio equipment.